hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

   What is a "gradient color stop"?

   a.
 One of the set of points defining the distribution of colors along the gradient.<br/>
-  a.
+  b.
 The name of the last color of the gradient.<br/>

   Ans: a<br/>
   Explanation: Once a gradient has been created, color stops are placed along it to define how the colors are distributed along the gradient.
 The color of the gradient at each stop is the color specified for that stop.
 Between each such stop, the colors and the alpha component must be linearly interpolated over the RGBA space without premultiplying the alpha value to find the color to use at that offset.
 Before the first stop, the color must be the color of the first stop.
 After the last stop, the color must be the color of the last stop.
 When there are no stops, the gradient is transparent black.